olatunji-amusa/CS151_Spring2025/README.md

 ```

 ## Setting Up Your Environment
-- Open terminal in Visual Studio Code
+Open terminal in Visual Studio Code or Codespaces.
-- If you are using MacOs, run the following command:
+- **If you are using macOs, run the following command:**
 ```sh
 cat rc.txt >> ~/.zshrc
 source ~/.zshrc
 ```
-- If you are using Windows or Linux, run the following command:
+- **If you are using Windows or Linux, run the following command:**
 ```sh
 cat rc.txt >> ~/.bashrc
 source ~/.bashrc